 If in doubt, it may be best to assume that a work is in copyright and that you need to get permission.

 If permission is required, you will need to find the copyright owner.
-To help protect yourself against legal action, you should seek to obtain the copyright owner's permission in writing before you copy the work.
+To help protect yourself against legal action, you should seek to obtain the copyright owner's permission in writing before you copy or re-use the work.
 The copyright owner has the right to refuse you permission, to set conditions and/or to ask you to pay a fee for permission.

 If you need the Library to undertake the copying for you, and your request does not fall within an exception in the Copyright Act, a Library staff member will need to see evidence of the copyright owner's permission before the copy is made.

 In cases of copyright infringement, it is usual for the copyright owner to contact the alleged infringer to explain the nature of their complaint.
 Many disputes are resolved at this stage, and pointing to your good faith may help in such negotiations.
 However, if you do infringe copyright, the owner has the right to sue you, and a court may order a variety of remedies.
-Under current law, it is no defence that you did not know you were infringing copyright or that you used reasonable efforts to locate the copyright owner.
+Under current law, it is no defence to say that you did not know you were infringing copyright or that you used reasonable efforts to locate the copyright owner.
 That said, the Copyright Act also makes certain activities a criminal offence.